linemos/introduction-to-kubernetes/tasks/extra-tasks.md

 Notice that you can see your previous builds under *build history*.

-## X: Make username and password secrets
+## 2: Make username and password secrets
 Having the username and password to your MySQL database in plain text directly in your code is not ideal.
 We are now going to store them as secrets in Kubernetes and the connection URL as an environment variable.